-You can also train her to master an obstacle course, which is a sport known as “dog agility.”
+If you're not interested in hunting, you can instead engage your Brittany in other dog-friendly activities, like playing fetch.
+You can also train her to master an obstacle course.
+This is a sport known as “dog agility.”

 Price of a Brittany

-On average, the price of a Brittany puppy is about $700 if you're looking into purchasing from a breeder.
+On average, the price of Brittany puppies for sale is around $700 if you're looking into purchasing one from a breeder.

 A Final Word about the Brittany Dog

 The Brittany is not a dog you can leave home alone all day while you're at work.
-If she doesn't get the right amount of exercise every day, she will go stir-crazy and take it out on your furniture.
+If she doesn't enjoy a fair amount of exercise every day, she will go stir-crazy and take it out on your furniture.

 The Brittany Dog is like a little kid: she has a ton of energy, and she's delightful.
 Also, like a little kid, don't scold her too harshly while training her.
 If she was, in fact, a little kid, she would cry just the same as one you just scolded.
 She's a sensitive soul who wants nothing more than to do right by her master.